Vegas® Movie Studio 11.0

 - You can now change the location for creating prerendered files from the Print to Tape Wizard.

-- New Microsoft Image Mastering API (IMAPI) disc drivers for DVD and Blu-ray Disc burning (this feature is available only in Vegas Movie Studio HD Platinum).
+- New Microsoft Image Mastering API (IMAPI) disc drivers for DVD and Blu-ray Disc burning.

 - Improved usability of the Make Movie Wizard.

 - Improved performance when reading QuickTime AVC and QuickTime AVC/H.264 video (such as video shot with digital SLR cameras).

 - Added support for rendering MVC video with the Sony AVC/MVC plug-in.

 - Added support for reading MPO (multiple picture object) 3D still images and sweep panorama images.